KSYN: The 1980s

 KSYN may have reached its apex in terms of popularity and influence in the early and middle 1980s.
 In 1985, for example, KSYN had 17.5 percent of the total listenership, winning the top spot for every segment of the day.
 Radio was still largely free of competition from other music delivery platforms; MTV was just catching on and the internet, MP3 players, and satellite radio had yet to be created.

 Rather than sitting back and allowing the popularity of the format to carry the station, Bill Neal sought to cement KSYN as an indelible part of local popular culture.
 He accomplished this by further accelerating promotional activities.
 During these years, KSYN tee shirts and bumper stickers were ubiquitous throughout the Four State Area.
-The station regularly gave away thousands of dollars in cash, not to mention countless tee shirts, hats, cases of soft drinks, and Worlds of Fun tickets.
-And KSYN didn't just broadcast the music; it brought the artists who made the music to Joplin, sponsoring top shelf acts such as Joan Jett and The Blackhearts, Jefferson Starship, Air Supply, Stevie Ray Vaughan, John Waite, Survivor, Night Ranger, and Cheap Trick.
-In addition, KSYN's current moniker draws its heritage from this period when, in the early 1980s, it was known as "Kissin 92.5, Your Number One Hit Music Leader."
+The station regularly gave away thousands of dollars in cash, not to mention countless tee shirts, hats, cases of soft drinks, and tickets to the now legendary and iconic Worlds Of Fun and their then new waterpark Oceans Of Fun.
+And KSYN didn't just broadcast the music; it brought the artists who made the music to Joplin, sponsoring top-shelf acts such as Joan Jett and The Blackhearts, Jefferson Starship, Air Supply, Stevie Ray Vaughan, John Waite, Survivor, Night Ranger, and Cheap Trick.
+In addition, KSYN's current moniker draws its heritage from this period when, in the early 1980s, it was known as "92 FM KSYN Joplin's Number One Hit Music Leader."